 Concrete mites are predaceous and eat other mites as well as small insects.
 They are also capable of supplementing their meat diet with pollen.
-Research conducted in 2012 at Wittenberg University (Springfield, OH) revealed that the mites often start the season as pollen-feeders and switch to a meat diet later in the season as more prey becomes available.
+Research has revealed that the mites often start the season as pollen-feeders and switch to a meat diet later in the season as more prey becomes available.

 It is unclear why concrete mites appear in large numbers in sunny locations in the spring.
 The mass gatherings appear to be highly seasonal and short-lived.
-Even if their numbers swell this spring, the onslaught will quickly subside.
-However, should these mites threaten to spoil outdoor events involving an abundance of white clothing, such as a spring wedding, they can be suppressed with a surface application of a pyrethroid insecticide such as products containing bifenthrin (e.g. Talstar).
+However, if the mites threaten to spoil outdoor events involving an abundance of white clothing, such as a spring wedding, they can be suppressed with a surface application of a pyrethroid insecticide such as products containing bifenthrin (e.g. Talstar).

 Do not confuse Red Grasshopper Mites (Trombidium holosericeum, family Trombidiidae) for concrete mites.
-This predaceous solitary mite is one of the largest sized mite found in the U.S. They are sometimes called "red velvet mites" because of the fine, soft hairs covering its bright red body which makes them look like they're covered in velvet.
+This predaceous solitary mite is one of the largest-sized mites found in the U.S. They are sometimes called "red velvet mites" because of the fine, soft hairs covering their bright red body, making them look like they're covered in velvet.

-Red grasshopper mites are commonly found in Ohio woodlands crawling on tree bark in search of prey which includes insects.
+Red grasshopper mites are commonly found in Ohio woodlands crawling on tree bark in search of prey, including insects.
 Immature red velvet mites feed like tiny ticks as ectoparasites on other arthropods such as grasshoppers and harvestmen (= daddy longlegs).